Updated: Apr 21

 I have to admit, when I first heard the term “movement practice,” I didn’t really understand what it meant.
 In fact, it has taken me nearly a decade of movement exploration, a little investigation and a lot of contemplation to really wrap my brain around the term.

-Today, as the owner of Kalispell’s aerial studio, when I think of a movement practice, the first movement artists who come to mind are polers and aerialists.
+Today, as the founder of Kalispell’s aerial studio, when I think of a movement practice, the first movement artists who come to mind are polers and aerialists.
 And I am not only talking about the seasoned performers and instructors.
 I am talking about anyone who makes it through the doors repeatedly for a class.
 Because a “practice” is defined simply as “performing an activity, exercise or skill repeatedly in order to improve.”
 No matter what skill level a practitioner has, as long as they are repeating skills, they have a movement practice.

 Obviously, there are other movement practitioners too.
 From yogis to dancers to gymnasts to martial artists, these individuals all use the gift of movement in a way that goes beyond just exercising for fitness gains.
 Like pole athletes and aerialists, they are expanding their movement abilities beyond just strength and power.
 Their practices help improve balance, coordination, rhythm, mobility, and grace.